 - Typically, most companies use a two (2) level structure.
 To learn more and to download a template, see Import Two-Level Cost Codes to a Company and Import Two-Level Cost Codes to a Project.

 - Many companies also choose to work with a three (3) level structure.
 Less commonly, Procore customers do choose to use more complex four (4), or five (5) level structures.
-Typically, these are only when there are specific company or project reporting requirements.
+Typically, these are only when a company or project has specific reporting requirements.

 - If you want to import a multi-level cost code to the Project level Admin tool for use on a single project, see Import Multi-Level Cost Codes to the Project Admin Tool.